lapinek/platform-scripting/README.md

 Scripting is broadly used in the products and broadly covered across [ForgeRock Product Documentation](https://backstage.forgerock.com/docs/).
 There are many articles describing scripting environment and application, often in a context of particular task and supplied with examples.

 This writing aims at a quick comparison of scripting environments in the three products.
+The [References](#references) section will contain a comprehensive set of relevant links to the official docs, but some will also be provided inline.

 ## Contents